mjordancodes/portfolio/README.md

       - Pages using this component:
         - home (index.js)
     - ```section.js```- Home page has several sections that act as previews for major pages of the site.
+      - Sub-Area
         - ```subone.js``` - The sections have sub-areas.
 This one applies a layout for a sub-area (row) that has only one column
         - ```subtwo.js``` - The sections have sub-areas.
 This one applies a layout for a sub-area (row) that has two columns
+        - Specific Content
           - ```community.js``` - This goes into a sub-area to provide multiple items of content using flexbox with specific styling for displaying community groups I am involved with
+          - ```contact.js``` - this goes into a sub-area to provide multiple items of content using flexbox with specific styling for displaying websites you can use to contact me.